aunusualman/LT4REC/README.md

 ## Dataset

-For the dataset gathered from traffic logs of real world video recommendation system is not completely public, we just provide a small part of the dataset.
-Download the dataset demo from ....
-The data is stored as the tfrecord format, with feature columns defined as:
+For the dataset gathered from traffic logs of real world video recommendation system is not completely public, we just provide a small part of the dataset.The data is encrypted and stored as the tfrecord format, with feature columns defined as:
 ```
 features{
  FEA_SVID: {tf.FixedLenFeature([], tf.string)}